 A refreshing, tart lime filling, in the easiest crust ever.
 This Walnut Lime Tart spin on key lime pie is easier to make, and, with its nutty crust, even more delicious.

 It is just a random cold, but enough to keep me home for two days with plenty of yuckiness.

 ….And what does one do when home sick other than take advantage of daylight for food photography?
 Hence, this tart.

-This dessert combines elements from two recipes: the walnut crust from Cool Lemon Dessert (also known as Lemon Delight); and the creamy lime filling from my Schwarz Lime Pie (my spin on key lime pie using limes from my tree).
+This dessert combines elements from two recipes: the walnut crust from Cool Lemon Dessert (also known as Lemon Delight); and the creamy lime filling from my my old key lime pie recipe (my spin on key lime pie using limes from my tree).

 I have such affection for my lime tree.
 If you have followed me for any length of time, you are probably sick of hearing about it – but I do.
 My big beautiful tree in my backyard produces the sweetest and juiciest limes I know.

 I had the idea for a tart like this is because, let’s face it …making pie crust is work.
 I have a great recipe here, and I make pie crust regularly – usually with savory intentions.

 But I often have to have that inner argument to talk myself into it.
 So, I wanted to make a lime dessert reminiscent of pie, but I wanted it to be E-A-S-Y.

 Oh, and by the way – when I shot the photo of the limes above, I looked up and our newest family member, Spiderman, was peacefully looking on.